myanimestream/dolos/_guides/creating-your-own-service.md

 We need to first tell it to be run.
 And if you take a look at the `/dist/js` folder there's not even a file for it...
 What?

-Well, it's actually quite simple.
-Webpack, the tool used to build the Javascript files doesn't do anything unless you tell it to.
-The first thing we need to adjust to make our code run when the page is opened is to tell Webpack to "compile" the file.
+Well, it's actually quite simple. webpack, the tool used to build the Javascript files doesn't do anything unless you tell it to.
+The first thing we need to adjust to make our code run when the page is opened is to tell webpack to "compile" the file.

 To do this let's open the `webpack.common.js` file in the root folder.
 In it you should find the "entry" object which contains names mapped to paths.
 The keys